hritikyadav07/EdHub/Backend/docs/backend-architecture.md

 The EdHub backend is a RESTful API service built using Node.js and Express.js.
 It provides the necessary endpoints for the EdHub learning platform, including user authentication, course management, and enrollment features.
 The system follows the Model-View-Controller (MVC) architectural pattern to organize code and separate concerns.

+The architecture is designed with the following principles:
+- **Separation of Concerns**: Clear boundaries between data, business logic, and API layers
+- **Modularity**: Components are organized in a way that makes them easy to extend or replace
+- **Scalability**: Asynchronous operations and efficient database queries
+- **Security**: JWT-based authentication and role-based authorization
+- **Maintainability**: Consistent coding conventions and comprehensive documentation

 ## Tech Stack

 - **Node.js**: JavaScript runtime environment